eyaas848/conway-game-of-life-/README.md

+# phosphor life
-# Conway's Game of Life — Phosphor Edition
+A Conway's Game of Life implementation

 ![Two Gosper glider guns firing at each other, glider trails glowing and colliding into coral-like growths](demo.gif)